 Tips for Avoiding Contamination by Manure

 - Don't use fresh manure.
-This is good advise, even without the risk of contamination, the fresher the manure, the more chance it will be high in nitrogen and ammonia, which can burn plant roots and even inhibit seed germination.
-If the manure is from a plant eating animal, it is probably also full of weed seeds, which will not be inhibited from sprouting.
+The fresher the manure, the more chance it will be high in nitrogen and ammonia, which can burn plant roots and even inhibit seed germination.
+If the manure is from a plant-eating animal, it is probably also full of weed seeds, which will not be inhibited from sprouting.

 - If you are getting your manure locally, inquire at the farm if their animals have had any health problems.

 - If you are buying packaged manure, the bag should state whether it is pathogen-free.
-And don't assume that just because it is sold as fertilizer that it is fully composted.
+Don't assume that just because it is sold as fertilizer that it is fully composted.

 - Any precautions related to using manure also apply to using manure tea.